This canned mackerel salad recipe is quick and simple to make and delicious in sandwiches or wraps. It's a tasty alternative to tuna salad!

 This is an overview, and full ingredients & instructions are in the recipe card below.

 - Prep your ingredients.
-To a bowl, add the mackerel (drain it, and then flake it with a fork if desired), mayo, mustard, lemon juice, lemon zest, celery, capers, red onion, parsley, and cucumber.
+To a bowl, add the mackerel (drain it, and then flake it with a fork) and the rest of the dressing ingredients.

-- Gently mix together, then and adjust ingredients if needed and add salt & pepper to taste.
+- Gently mix together, then and adjust any quantities if needed and add salt & pepper to taste.

-- Use your favorite bread to make a sandwich, and add toppings!
+- Use your favorite bread to make a sandwich, and add desired toppings.

 Substitutions and variations